 The Seneca Student Federation is made up of elected student council representatives who serve a one-year term of office.
-SSF positions at each of the four campuses (King, Markham, Newnham and [email protected]) include a Vice President and three Coordinators.
+SSF positions at each of the three campuses (King, Newnham and [email protected]) include a Vice President and three Coordinators.
 There is also a full time SSF President who oversees the operations at all campuses.
 As well, the SSF Board of Directors is made up of seven elected students.
 Each of the three main campuses elect one Board representative.
-In addition, there are three At Large elected Board of Director positions.
+In addition, there are four At Large elected Board of Director positions.
 Members of the SSF Board of Directors serve a one-year term of office.